Revolution X

 Revolution X is a 1994 shooting gallery video game developed and published by Midway for arcades.
-It was later ported to the Sega Genesis, Sega Saturn, Super NES, PlayStation and MS-DOS in 1995.
+It was later ported to the Sega Genesis, Sega Saturn, Super NES, and PlayStation in 1995, followed by a MS-DOS version the following year.
 The gameplay is similar to Midway's earlier Terminator 2: Judgment Day, but is themed around the band Aerosmith.
 The oppressive New Order Nation regime and their leader Helga have abducted Aerosmith, and players use a mounted light gun to shoot enemies.
 The members of Aerosmith are hidden throughout the game's international locales and must be found in order to receive the game's true ending.

 The arcade game was a critical and commercial success, but all of the ports were negatively received.

 Plot

 In a dystopian version of 1996, an alliance of corrupt government and corporate military forces have taken control of the world in the guise of the "New Order Nation" (NON).
 The NON, with their vampish commander Head Mistress Helga (portrayed by Kerri Hoskins), have declared war on youth culture (anyone aged from 13 to 30) and have banned all forms of music, television, magazines, and video games.
 The player travels to "Club X" in Los Angeles to see Aerosmith perform live, but the band is captured by NON troops and hustled off the stage in the middle of their show.
 After escaping from the club, the player steals a helicopter and flies across the city to find the band's car.
 From here, the player must destroy three NON installations in the Middle East, Amazon Jungle, and Pacific Rim, then travel to London to defeat Helga and her remaining forces at Wembley Stadium.